Sanglorian/orcus/Orcus Monsters - current.md

 > **Double Shot** (standard, at-will) ● **Weapon**
 > The mercenary lord makes two *crossbow* attacks.
 > **Get Up!** (standard, refresh 5, 6) ● **Healing**
-> One standard (not an elite or boss) ally spends a recovery and heals hit points equal to their recovery value.
+> One standard (not a mook, elite or boss) ally spends a recovery and heals hit points equal to their recovery value.
 > **Relay Command** (swift, once per round)
-> One ally makes a basic attack.
-If that ally misses, select another ally to make a basic attack.
+> One ally may make a basic attack.
+If that ally does so and misses, another ally may make a basic attack.
 > **Loyalty** (counter, at-will)
 > When the mercenary lord is hit by a ranged attack: One ally within 4 squares swaps location with the mercenary lord and suffers the hit instead.